rdemiray/playwright-pytest-demo/README.md

 - **Web Automation with Playwright:** Automate browser interactions for web applications using Playwright, enabling robust end-to-end testing with Python and pytest.
 - **Native Mac Installer Automation:** Automate native macOS installer workflows using AppleScript and `osascript`, allowing for seamless testing and scripting of application installations on Mac.

+This project is a Python-based automation framework utilizing Playwright and Pytest.
+It follows the Page Object Model (POM) design pattern with multiple layers of abstraction, promoting maintainability and scalability.
+The framework is structured in multiple layers, separating test logic, page interactions, and test data.

+Test data abstraction allows for easy management and reusability across different test scenarios by making tests data-agnostic.
+With data-agnostic tests, one can esily parameterize tests with different data sets without modifying the test logic.

+POM desing pattern with multiple layers of abstraction helps make test cases/steps in the test layer almost look like natural language.
+With this approach, the framework is designed to be easy to read and understand, even for those who may not be familiar with programming or automation concepts.
+Bonuses:
+1. LLM integration can be used to generate test cases and steps in natural language, which can then be translated into code using the framework's abstractions. (paving way to no-code automation)

+2. Code-to-test or test-to-code auto-generation can easily be achieved with natural-language-looking tests which will help test documentation and maintenance.

 ## Folder Structure

 The framework is organized into the following main directories: